by Dr. Sallie Sarrel

 3. The uterus serves a purpose

 For some reason everyone seems to be telling me that since I am over 40, my uterus is useless.
 It seems like people feel like since my fertile years are over, I might as well find a garbage can to throw my uterus away… Except, being a pelvic physical therapist, I know that this isn’t true..
 The uterus and the uterine ligaments provide support against prolapse, or a falling out of the vagina, that aren’t exactly replicated the same post hysterectomy.
 Modern surgical techniques do a wonderful job suspending the ligaments to provide all the support they can, but there is a risk for prolapse.
 I treat prolapse all the time in my practice, we can get good results with pelvic physical therapy but overall it is better to avoid the need for therapy in the first place.
 I don’t want to live with the current amount of pain I am in, but I don’t want to give up running or tennis or having a normal bowel movement either.
-When women opt to have a hysterectomy, they have to be willing to live with everything that is going to be absent.
-Certainty that you can endure everything the procedure might bring is crucial.

 4. Research is beginning to demonstrate we need that uterus for many reasons